CAUT Policy Statement

 1.1

-Librarians1 at academic institutions are entitled to academic status.
-As academic staff librarians play an integral role in the pursuit, dissemination and structuring of knowledge at the academic institution.
-They have an important academic role that includes educational activities.
-They may also be responsible for acquiring, preserving and providing access to documentary material in all formats.
-Librarians are involved in independent scholarly activity in the fields of library and information science and in other academic disciplines.
+Librarians at academic institutions are professional academic staff who require full academic status.
+Librarians are partners with their fellow academic staff in the pursuit, dissemination and structuring of knowledge at the academic institution.
+They engage in furthering the educational mission through pedagogical activities and teaching.
+They are responsible for acquiring, preserving and providing access to research and teaching materials in all formats.
+Librarians engage in independent scholarly activity in a wide range of disciplines as well as library and information science.

 1.2

-Librarians' terms and conditions of employment should be analogous to those of other academic staff including an equivalent system of ranks, and procedures for promotion and tenure.
-Librarians’ normal workload must include research and scholarship as well as academic and community service, and require, as a result, provisions such as dedicated research time, sabbatical, research or study leaves.
-Librarians must be eligible for research funding, and paid and unpaid leaves of absence on the same basis as other academic staff.
+Librarians' terms and conditions of employment should be analogous to those of academic staff including an equivalent system of ranks, and procedures for promotion and tenure.
+Librarians’ normal workload should include research and scholarship or professional creative activities as well as service2.
+As a result, provisions for dedicated research time, sabbatical, research or study leaves are required.
+Librarians should be eligible for research funding, grants, paid and unpaid leaves of absence on the same basis as other academic teaching staff.

 1.3